Teaching Social Skills and Rules

-Social stories are a tried and tested way of teaching social skills but for some learners they are too much.
+Social stories are a tried and tested way of teaching social skills.
+However, for some learners, they are too much.
 I needed a way to remind a student of the rules but in a way that didn’t single them out as being the focus of the story.
-Some people will say this won’t work as autistic children can’t generalise…. but anyone who has worked with autism knows a lot of what people say is actually a myth or just does not apply to an individual.
+Some people will say this won’t work as autistic children can’t generalise.
+Anyone who has worked with autistic children knows a lot of what people say is actually a myth or just does not apply to that individual.

 Here is spiderman modelling expected interactions. as with anything these can be laminated and cut out individually.
 I used Inprint 3 from Widgit software to make these. the File is here but you will need the program to open it.

 This version is clearly just an excuse to write about Taylor Swift, Beyonce and Ed Sheeran to add some celebrity to my blog.
-But this might be more appropriate for some children.
-If the language is too simplistic for your child the powerpoint below is fully editable.
+But this might be more age-appropriate for some children.
+Like social stories choosing the wording is key to success.
+If the language is too simplistic or complex for your child adapt it.
+The free powerpoint below is fully editable.

 Whilst I don’t like to plant the idea of negative behaviour sometimes we need to be upfront about what Batman does not do. unfortunately he does hit people so we wont use him to model that expected behaviour!